awslabs/aws-crt-s3-benchmarks/README.md

     *   Maven
     *   Python C extension headers and libraries (e.g. python3-devel)

-To run **ALL** the benchmarks, your machine needs 300+ GiB of disk space available, and fast enough internet to upload a terabyte to S3 within your lifetime.
+To benchmark **ALL** the workloads, your machine needs 300+ GiB of disk space available, and fast enough internet to upload a terabyte to S3 within your lifetime.
-But if you're only running 1 benchmark, you'll upload fewer files and use less disk space.
+But if you're only running 1 workload, you'll upload fewer files and use less disk space.

 Your machine must have AWS credentials, with permission to read and write to an S3 bucket.